October 3rd, 1954, was a Sunday. It was day 276 of 1954. The decade was the Fifties.

 The world was recovering from World War II.
 Many countries witnessed an economic boom during this decade.
 Unemployment was low, consumerism increased, mortgages were cheap, and governments started to invest in infrastructure such as highways.
 For many, this was the "golden age" of the economy.

-During the 1950s, people were using rotary phones.
-It was during this period that the heavier metal dial components were phased out and replaced with plastic.
+Almost everyone had rotary phones in the 1950s.
+However, the heavier metal dial components were being phased out and replaced with plastic.

-In the late 1940s and 1950s, more and more households were buying TV sets.
-In 1950, 20% of homes had a television set.
+More and more households were buying TV sets.
+In 1950, 20% of homes had a television.
 By the end of the decade, that figure had risen to 90%.

-Cases of Polio were particularly high during this period of time and outbreaks were common.
+Cases of Polio were particularly high, and outbreaks were common.
 In the United States, the disease peaked in 1952, with nearly 60,000 cases and 3,145 deaths.
 It wasn't until 1955 that a national immunization program started and cases began to drop.

-Basic facts and information about this date.
+Basic facts and information about this date:

 Check out our personality summary for people who were born on October 3rd, 1954.